Book cover

 Microservices architecture with six services: M1, M2, M3, M4-M5, M6, M7-M8-M9.
 Each microservice runs as an autonomous process.

 Up to this point, we’ve used the term process, but the pattern name refers to them as services.
-These services are micro because they do not implement complex features.
+These services are considered micro because they do not implement complex features.
 Remember that they are implemented and maintained by agile teams, which, as we mentioned in Chapter 2, are small.
 Consequently, small teams don’t have the capacity to implement large services with multiple features.

 A second advantage of microservices is scalability.
 When a monolith faces performance issues, one solution is to replicate the system on different machines, as shown in the next figure.
 This solution is called horizontal scalability.
 For example, it allows us to distribute users across the two instances presented in the figure.
 Since they are instances of the same monolith,

-they have exactly the same modules.
+they contain exactly the same modules.

 Server 1 is running a monolithic application in a single process.
 Server 2 is running an identical replica of this application.